Arizona · WestModerate CostUpdated May 2026

 🌤️ Climate & Lifestyle

 Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%..
-The lifestyle here is characterized by National parks within driving distance and a population that would rather spend Saturday on a trail than in a mall..
+The lifestyle here is characterized by Plenty of outdoor recreation within driving distance, and a population that often prefers a Saturday on the trails to one at the mall..

 💡 The Bottom Line